zopefoundation/z3c.sqlalchemy/src/z3c/sqlalchemy/README.txt

 define the relationship between A and B explictly through the 'relations' parameter (as a sequence of related table names).

-z3c.sqlalchemy also supports the auto-detection of relationships between table.
+z3c.sqlalchemy also supports the auto-detection of relationships between tables.
 Unfortunately SQLAlchemy does not support this feature out-of-the-box and in a portable way.
 Therefore this feature of z3c.sqlalchemy is highly experimental and currently only available for Postgres (tested with Postgres 8.X).